-The new digital adaptive SAT, or the paper-based ACT?
+The digital SAT or the paper-based ACT?
 As you approach the college application process, one of the most critical decisions you will have to make is which standardized exam to take.
 Each test has its fans and its detractors, and there are benefits and drawbacks to each.
-U.S. juniors (Class of 2025) will be the first to take the brand new, shorter, digital adaptive SAT debuting in March 2024.
+The U.S. Class of 2025 were the first to take the shorter, digital SAT that debuted in March 2024.
 Take time to educate yourself about the format and timing of the exams.
 We can help guide you through this decision-making process.

 Here are some helpful tips to figure out which test is best for you.